A5 Automatic Wristwatch Care and Handling Guide

 Integrating Vaer Single Pass Straps

-The Vaer A5 was originally shipped exclusively with military single-pass nylon watch straps, which are the ideal option for extreme outdoor conditions.
-As our business has evolved we’ve shifted to make this specialized style an optional upgrade for technical enthusiasts.
+While this watch ships standard with our easiliy interchangeable quick release straps, it can also be worn with our nylon single pass straps (a design that is sometimes referred to as a NATO strap).
 Unlike a traditional watch strap, which is made of two pieces and attached to the watch with removable springbars, our nylon single pass straps are made of a single piece that can be removed or installed in seconds.
 All single pass straps are sold with a glass vial containing heavy duty 20mm springbars, and a stainless steel springbar tool.

 Installing the Vaer Single Pass Strap